june2/study/React_naitive.md

  - Javascript source is hosted in their cloud
  - The app is going to be at least arond 30MB on iOS and at least around 20MB on Android because Expo is including all libraries in the App for now

+## Native modules issue
 - Native modules in Expo
   - Expo dose not support native moudles.
-To use them, you need to eject react-native source from Expo.
+To use them such as In App Purchase, you need to eject react-native source from Expo.